Table of Contents

 It begins with

 add_header Content-Security-Policy.
-Delete the whole line, paste your own in.
+Delete the whole line, and paste your own in.
 Confirm it’s all correct.

 If you’re testing your CSP, instead of using